Horsetail Fall (Yosemite)

 The “when” of Horsetail Fall depends on the convergence of three independent conditions:

-It’s fun to circle Yosemite Valley on pretty much any mid- to late-February afternoon just to watch the hoards of single-minded photographers setting up camp like iPhone users on “Release Day.”
-In fact, one non-scientific way to find a spot to photograph Horsetail is to simply park where everyone else parks and follow the crowd.
-Unfortunately, as Horsetail’s popularity grows, so does the distance you’ll need to walk.
+It’s fun to circle Yosemite Valley on pretty much any mid- to late-February afternoon just to watch the hordes of single-minded photographers setting up camp like iPhone users once did on “Release Day” (remember that?)
+In fact, one non-scientific way to find a spot to photograph Horsetail is to simply set up where everyone else has set up.
+Unfortunately, as Horsetail’s popularity grows, so does the number of inexperienced viewers, and today you might find people congregating at a poor location simply because one photographer ignorantly did, and others wrongly assumed, “this must be the place.”

 And no one has commanded that you worship with the rest of the Horsetail congregation: Experienced Yosemite photographers know that any west-facing location with a view of the fall will do.
 If you find yourself in Yosemite with time to kill, try walking the Merced River between Cathedral and Sentinel Beaches—any place with a view to Horsetail will work.
 But because of their open space and relative ease of access, two spots have become the go-to Horsetail spots for most photographers.